restuwahyu13/sijago/README.md

 ## SiJago Options

-- **url?**: is used for the address the graphql server that will be used to interaction.
+- **url**: is used for the address the graphql server that will be used to interaction.
 - **input**: is used to send given request from client to graphql server, usually used when using mutation or query.
 - **body**: is used to display the response data provided by the graphql server.
 - **headers**: is used for interface of the Fetch API allows you to perform various actions on HTTP request and response headers.